Shawn Desman: 2010–2015: Fresh and Alive

 His 2010 album Fresh garnered two gold singles, one platinum single, Video of the Year at the Much Music Video Awards, Canadian Dance/Pop Song of the year at the Stylus Awards, as well as SOCAN Number 1 Award for Electric/Night Like This.

-Desman is also a producer and has worked with various artists producing hit singles for Nick Carter, Kreesha Turner, Keshia Chanté as well as contestants on YTV's The Next Star, where he produced the song (One More First Chance) for Brock Zanrosso in 2009 and "It Might Be You" for contestant Parker Schmidt in 2011.
+Desman is also a producer and has worked with various artists producing hit singles for Nick Carter, Kreesha Turner, Keshia Chanté as well as contestants on YTV's The Next Star, where he produced the song "One More First Chance" for Brock Zanrosso in 2009 and "It Might Be You" for contestant Parker Schmidt in 2011.

-In 2013, Shawn Desman released his fourth studio album, Alive, along with an accompanying short film of the same name.
+In 2013, Desman released his fourth studio album, Alive, along with an accompanying short film of the same name.
 The album spawned two singles; "Nobody Does It Like You" and "Dum Da Dum".
 In 2015, he released the songs "Victoria" and "Obsession", and was dropped by Universal Music.

 2022–present: Resurgence

 In July 2022, Desman performed at Drake's All Canadian North Stars concert at OVO Fest, featuring a dozen Canadian hip-hop and R&B artists.
 After the show, Drake approached him in the hallway outside of the green room, praising him for his performance and had encouraged him to continue making music.
 A few months later he had signed a new deal with Wax Records and released a new single called "Maniac", his first single since 2015's "Obsession".
 In January 2023, the single debuted at number 99 on the Canadian Hot 100, making it his first appearance on the chart in 10 years, it would then peak at number 71.

 In 2023, he participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.
+In November 2025, Desman collaborated with Canadian country singer Dallas Smith on the song "One Good Life".